juliuskrah/juliuskrah.github.io/about.md

 section: about
 ---

-My name is Julius Krah and I am a software developer.
-I recently started this blog to share my software experiences and what I have learnt in my career as a developer.
+My name is Julius Krah and I am a software engineer.
+I started this blog to share my software engineering experience in what I have learned in my career as an engineer.
+I am a Senior software engineer at Super Tech (STL) Limited.

 You can find my open source projects at
 {% include icon-github.html username=site.github_username %} /